The Reeling

 "The Reeling" is a song by American electronic band Passion Pit.
 It was released on May 11, 2009, as the first single from the band's debut studio album, Manners.
 The song features background vocals from the PS22 Chorus.
 Generally well received by music critics, the single entered the Billboard Alternative Songs chart in September 2009.
 In the United Kingdom, the single originally peaked at number 137, but was re-issued in January 2010, where it performed slightly better at number 99.
 With this improved showing, the record company then re-issued "Sleepyhead" in March 2010.
 The song was featured on soccer video game Pro Evolution Soccer 2011.

+Music video

 A music video for the song premiered in April 2009.
 It depicts a carefree night on the town and uses ripped-paper visual effects.
+For unknown reasons, the original music video on YouTube is currently blocked outside the United States, Canada, United Kingdom, Republic of Ireland, Australia, New Zealand, France, Germany, and the Arab world.

 A remixed version of "The Reeling" was used on the trailer for the fourth season of the British TV series Skins.